Letting Go, 2

 “I have heard.
 Thank you.”
 I sighed, my mind already skipping to which dress I would wear to the event.

-She was a tall slender beauty, spanning a length of 6’1.
-An inch taller than me.
-I paid note to her wavy curls, the weavon had a glossy sheen to it and haloed her oval face.
+She was a tall, slender beauty, reaching a length of 6’1, an inch taller than me.
+I paid note to her wavy curls, the weave had a glossy sheen to it, and haloed her oval face.
 By far one of the most beautiful employees on my floor.

 “You wouldn’t believe it if I told you.”
 I sighed, shutting out Akpan’s face again.

 “Abeg, Sister gist me!
-This office has been boring since money and Uncu belle never show with new side chick.”
+This office has been boring since money and Uncu Belle never show with a new side chick.”
 She chuckled as she flopped down on one of my sofas.

 “Uncu belle” was our unspoken name for Mr. Bola.